karpathy/convnetjs/Readme.md

     layer_defs.push({type:'fc', num_neurons:20, activation:'relu'});
     layer_defs.push({type:'softmax', num_classes:10});

 It takes 32x32x3 images (3 is for RGB), convolves with 8 5x5 filters with stride 1, uses Rectified Linear Unit activation function (i.e. it thresholds all values below zero to zero), then pools spatially, then there is a fully connected layer and finally a classifier.
+Again, don't miss convnetjs.img_to_vol() if you'd like to use your own images.

+### Arbitrary non-image data : Classification
 If you don't have images but some 2-D data, for example, your main building block is a FullyConnected layer:

     var layer_defs = [];